![]() |

 Overall, SheerPower’s approach to scoping provides clear, strict, and safe mechanisms that significantly reduce common scoping bugs such as variable shadowing, unintended global variables, and stale data, making the development process more reliable.

-In Sheerpower, there are two special control statements for managing the flow of routines:
+In Sheerpower, there are three special control statements for managing the flow of routines:

 exit routine